-A detailed demonstration of the methods to be implemented that will reduce PM, NOx, and GHG emissions in California in amounts equivalent to or greater than the reductions that would have been achieved by the Locomotive Operator following the requirements set forth in section 2478.4, section 2478.5, or both (as applicable) throughout the Five-Year Verification Period, taking into account the assumptions set forth in subsection (b);
+The following for each Locomotive in the Locomotive fleet:

+Engine Tier.

+Original Engine Build Date.

+If using an ACP instead of direct compliance with the Spending Account, detailed calculations and assumptions made to calculate costs and emission reductions that would have been achieved through direct compliance with the Spending Account during the Five-Year Verification Period.

+If using an ACP instead of direct compliance with the In-Use Operational Requirements, detailed calculations and assumptions made to calculate emission reductions that would have been achieved through direct compliance with the In-Use Operational Requirements during the Five-Year Verification Period.

-A detailed explanation of the information and calculations used to demonstrate that the ACP will achieve Real, Quantifiable, Verifiable, and Enforceable emission reductions from the Locomotive Operations covered by the ACP in the amount required by subsection (b);
+A detailed explanation of the calculations, assumptions, and information used to demonstrate that the applicant’s proposed ACP emission reduction measures will achieve Quantifiable, Verifiable, and Enforceable emission reductions from the Locomotive Operations covered by the ACP in the amount required by subsection (b).

-A detailed explanation of the information and calculations used to take into account the applicable assumptions set forth in subsection (b);

-A detailed description of the emission calculation methodologies, proposed recordkeeping, annual reporting, and monitoring that the applicant plans to use to demonstrate that the emission reductions satisfy the requirements of subsection (b) throughout the Five-Year Verification Period;
+A detailed description of the proposed emission calculation methodologies, recordkeeping, annual reporting, and monitoring that the applicant plans to use to demonstrate that the emission reductions satisfy the requirements of subsection (b) throughout the Five-Year Verification Period.

-A statement explaining whether the ACP is intended to span five-years or a lesser timeframe; and
+A statement explaining whether the ACP is intended to span five-years or a lesser timeframe.

-An attestation statement pursuant to section 2478.14(a)(2).
+An attestation statement pursuant to subsection 2478.15(a)(2).

+Applicants shall submit an application payment to CARB along with their ACP application following the requirements set forth in section 2478.12.

 Notice of Deficiency.
 If an ACP application is incomplete or inaccurate, the Executive Officer will notify the applicant of the deficiency in writing within 45 calendar days of the submission of the application to the Executive Officer.
 The applicant shall correct any deficiency identified and submit an updated ACP application within 30 calendar days from the notice of deficiency unless the Executive Officer states in writing that additional time will be allowed for submittal of the update.
-If the updated application ACP application does not adequately address the deficiencies in the initial submittal, the application shall be denied.
+If the updated ACP application does not adequately address the deficiencies in the initial submittal, the application shall be denied.
 If CARB does not receive the updated ACP application within 30 calendar days of the notice or within the alternative timeframe specified in writing by the Executive Officer, the application shall be denied.

 Approval.
 The Executive Officer may approve an ACP application that satisfies the requirements for submittal only upon finding all the following:

-The ACP application complies with the applicable requirements set forth in subsection (b) and (c);
+The ACP application complies with the applicable requirements set forth in subsections (b) and (c).

-The ACP application complies with the requirements set forth in subsection (d) and provides all of the applicable information listed in subsection (d);
+The ACP application complies with the requirements set forth in subsection (d) and provides all of the applicable information listed in subsection (d).

-The ACP application provides sufficient information to accurately project emission reductions that would have been achieved through compliance with the Spending Account section or the In-Use Operational Requirements section, or both (as applicable) in the amounts required by subsection (b), including a detailed explanation of the information and calculations used to determine the amount of emission reductions that must be achieved by the ACP throughout the Five-Year Verification Period;
+The ACP application provides sufficient information to accurately estimate the emission reductions required during the Five-Year Verification Period, including a detailed explanation of the information and calculations used to determine the amount of emission reductions that must be achieved by the ACP throughout the Five-Year Verification Period.

-The ACP application provides sufficient information to verify that the applicable assumptions set forth in subsection (b) were properly applied, including a detailed explanation of the information and calculations used in applying these assumptions;
+The ACP application provides sufficient information to verify that the applicable assumptions set forth in subsection (b) were properly applied, including a detailed explanation of the information and calculations used in applying these assumptions.